yaxitech/ragenix/README.md

 https://github.com/ryantm/agenix#installation) while replacing references to `github.com/ryantm/agenix` with `github.com/yaxitech/ragenix`.
 Everything else should remain the same as the `ragenix` package provides aliases for a) an `agenix` package and b) the `agenix` binary.
-The flake also exposes a NixOS module which is passed through from the `agenix` flake.
+The flake also exposes a NixOS and Darwin module which is passed through from the `agenix` flake.

 ## Usage